 - Keep the reputation of being an attractive employer

-Smarp is a leading employee communication solution used by organizations across the world.
-Not only does Smarp help organizations improve employee productivity, experience and engagement, but it also enables employers to handle crisis in a more efficient way by making sure that employees across the organization stay well informed and connected.
+Haiilo is a leading employee communication solution used by organizations across the world.
+Not only does Haiilo help organizations improve employee productivity, experience, and engagement, but it also enables employers to handle crisis in a more efficient way by making sure that employees across the organization stay well informed and connected.

 As learned earlier, proper employee communication is one of the most important prerequisites for managing crisis.

-With Smarp, employers are enabled to create specific audiences based on various criteria, they can engage employees in two-way conversations, create personalized employee news feeds and measure the engagement employees have with the internal content delivered to them.
+With Haiilo, employers are enabled to create specific audiences based on various criteria, they can engage employees in two-way conversations, create personalized employee news feeds, and measure the engagement employees have with the internal content delivered to them.

-Smarp’s mobile-first approach and content relevance guarantees much higher user adoption and consumption rates compared to some other communication channels such as emails or Intranets.
-This is critical as employers can not afford employees missing out on important information during crisis.
+Haiilo’s mobile-first approach and content relevance guarantee much higher user adoption and consumption rates compared to some other communication channels such as emails.
+This is critical as employers can not afford employees to miss out on important information during crisis.

 Are you ready to master your crisis communication efforts and strategy?
-If so, schedule a Smarp demo to see how it can help you with that!
+If so, schedule a Haiilo demo to see how it can help you with that!